manifoldxyz/reserved-ownership-accounts/README.md

 The system for creating deferred custody accounts consists of:

-1. An Account Registry which provides a deterministic smart contract address for an external service based on an identifying salt, and a signature verified function that allows for the deployment and control of Account Instances by the end user
+1. An Account Registry which provides a deterministic smart contract address for an external service based on an identifying salt, and a function guarded by verifiable signatures that allows for the deployment and control of Account Instances by the end user.
-2. Account Instances created by the Account Registry for the end user which allow access to the assets received at the deterministic address prior to Account Instance deployment.
+2. Account Instances created by the Account Registry for the end user which allow access to the assets received at the deterministic address prior to Account Instance deployment and ownership assignment.

 External services wishing to provide their users with reserved ownership accounts MUST maintain a relationship between a user's identifying credentials and a salt.
 The external service SHALL refer to an Account Registry Instance to retrieve the deterministic account address for a given salt.
 Users from a given service MUST be able to create an Account Instance by validating their identifying credentials via the external service, which SHOULD give the user a valid signature for their salt.
-Users SHALL pass this signature to the service's Account Registry Instance in a call to `createAccount` to create an Account Instance at the deterministic address.
+Users SHALL pass this signature to the service's Account Registry Instance in a call to `claimAccount` to claim ownership of an Account Instance at the deterministic address.

 ### Account Registry
 The Account Registry MUST implement the following interface: